 The aurora can be seen as undulating ribbons, shimmering curtains, spiky fingers that creep up from the horizon and dazzling rods of colour that burst like a firework

 Northern Lights in Finnish Lapland

 The Northern Lights are visible on around 200 nights of the year in Finnish Lapland.
-Choose to stay at the Arctic Treehouse Hotel in Lapland's capital or opt for nights spent in a glass-roofed igloo.
-Situated far enough away from the light pollution of the city, there are many igloos in Finland that afford magnificent displays of the aurora.
-Those seeking a winter wonderland, should head to the far north of Finnish Lapland.
-With direct flights twice weekly from London, a weekend break in the wild is easier than you may think.
+Choose to stay at the Arctic Treehouse Hotel in the capital, Rovaniemi, or opt for nights spent in a glass-roofed igloo.
+Situated far enough away from the light pollution of the city, there are many igloo villages in Finnish Lapland that afford magnificent displays of the aurora.
+Those seeking a winter wonderland should head to the far north of the country for an adventure in Finland's true wilderness.

 Northern Lights in Swedish Lapland